 What is the Augsburg Confession?

 One of the most important documents in the eyes of Lutherans worldwide is known as the Augsburg Confession, and its presentation before the Diet of Augsburg on June 25, 1530, is widely considered the moment when Lutheranism came into being.
+(Also see Do Lutherans Believe You Can Lose Your Salvation?)

 The author of the document was Luther’s closest confidante, Philipp Melanchthon, and it was signed by a prominent group of German political leaders.